elastic/kibana/x-pack/plugins/security_solution/cypress/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

 #### **Scenario: Package is installed via Fleet**

-**Coverage**: 0 tests - covered by other scenarios.
+**Automation**: 0 tests - covered by other scenarios.
 This scenario will be covered by the **Users install the latest prebuilt rules** scenario, which will include 1 e2e test which installs the rules from the real package.

 TODO: Where are scenarios for the real package?